avinashkranjan/Amazing-Python-Scripts/Get_Content_From_Wikipedia/README.md

 ## Detailed explanation of script, if needed

-This Script Is Only for Dirbrute_Script use only!
+This Script Is Only for Get_Content_From_Wikipedia use only!